omegion/blog/content/articles/how-to-install-argocd-on-kubernetes-cluster.md

 By default, Argo CD API server is not exposed to external IP for security reasons.
 For this tutorial, we will access the server using port forwarding.
-Kubectl port-forwarding is used to connect to the API server without exposing the service to outside.
+Kubectl port-forwarding is used to connect to the API server without exposing the service to the outside.
 We will use the same method for our example application.

 ```bash
 kubectl port-forward svc/argocd-server -n argocd 8080:443